eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

     YYYY.md
 ```

 In the morning I finish yesterday's journal entry, and begin today's.
 Every Sunday I write the review of the week, the first of each month I write the review of the previous month, the first of each year I review the past year.
-The time alloted to each review is in inverse proportion to its frequency: so a monthly review might take an hour while an early review might take up a whole morning.
+The time allotted to each review is in inverse proportion to its frequency: so a monthly review might take an hour while an early review might take up a whole morning.

 The daily reviews are pretty freeform.
 Weekly and above there's more structure.
 For example, for the weekly reviews I will write a list of the salient things that happened in the week.
 Then I list on what went well and what went poorly.
 And then I reflect on how I will change my behaviour to make the next week go better.